|

 genetic variation that modulates neuron number can expose specific molecules

-The first step to determine the genetic bases of variation is to map the
+and the developmental and regulatory mechanisms controlling neuron number.
+Forward genetic approach The first step to determine the genetic bases of variation is to map the

 genomic location of the genes responsible for the phenotypic variation.